Pao cai: History

-The development of pao cai into the Qing Dynasty (1644-1911) is well documented with a rich variety of pao cai, including Sichuan pao cai.
-During the Qing Dynasty, pao cai was also used as a dowry by the folk in southern and northern Sichuan, and the custom remains in some parts of Sichuan to this day, demonstrating the importance of pao cai in people's lives since ancient times.
+Claims of the history of Sichuan pao cai date variously back to the Shang Dynasty, though such sources do not necessarily mention Sichuan specifically.
+Specific mention of Sichuan pao cai occurs in the Qing Dynasty, when locals are said to use pao cai as a dowry.
+The custom remains in some parts of Sichuan to this day, demonstrating the importance of pao cai in people's lives since ancient times.